-In Document360, you can create new articles from any of the basic system templates or create a new article template that you can reuse any number of times in your project.
+In Document360, you can create new articles from any basic system templates or create a new article template that you can reuse any number of times in your project.

 - In the Documentation editor, click the More icon (•••) next to a category name

-If you don’t find a suitable template, you can always create a new template that you can reuse in the future.
+If you don’t find a suitable template, you can always create a new one you can reuse.

-- Click + Manage templates → New template
+- Click Go to Manage templates → New template

 Creating a new template from scratch

-- From the knowledge base portal, go to Content tools → Documentation → Templates
+- From the Knowledge base portal, go to Content tools → Content reuse → Templates

-- You can view the window with all the system templates and previously added templates (if any)
+- You view the system templates and previously added templates (if any)

-- Your new template would be added to the list of templates
+- Your new template is added to the list of templates